mvolkmann/authentication-fastify/README.md

 It is based on ideas from the Level Up Tutorials courses "Node Fundamentals Authentication" and "Level 2 Node Authentication".

+This app sends email using a Gmail account
+I created specifically for this purpose.
+After creating the account, I had to opt into
+"Less secure app access" by following these steps:

+- browse gmail.com
+- switch to the new account
+- click the settings cog in the upper-right
+- click the user icon in the upper-right
+- click "Manage your Google Account"
+- click "Security" in the left nav
+- scroll to "Less secure app access"
+- click the "Allow less secure apps" toggle

 To build and start the API server which listens on port 1919:

 - `cd api`